deminatanja/MBDP_Metagenomics_2026_viruses/Practicals/README.md

 ## Data

-When the course github pages are cloned, create folder for the course data and copy the data from the course project directory to your own directory.
+Now create a folder for the course data and copy the data from the course project directory to your own directory.
 We will make separate folders for the short- and long-read data:

 ```bash